emguy/Conference-Organization-App/README.md

 2. Download the JSON client file generated for your app ID from Google's developer console.
 3. At the top of `settings.py`, update the field `WEB_CLIENT_ID` using the one generated for you app ID by Google's developer console.
 4. Do the same for the file `static/js/app.js` for the field `CLIENT_ID`.
-5. To run the app on the local server (by default http://localhost:8080), excute `dev_appserver.py APP_DIR`.
+5. To run the app on the local server (by default http://localhost:8080), execute `dev_appserver.py APP_DIR`.
 6. You can also use Google App Engine to deploy this application onto the google cloud.

 ## Session Design Choices
 In the file `models.py`, the class `Session` is defined as

 ```Python
 class Session(ndb.Model):
   """Session -- conference session info"""